About the Author

 (4) Lin has always loved and had cats.
 The two family cats recently died at nearly 18 yrs old – Sophie, a female tortoise-shell, and Tucker, a male black and white tuxedo.

-(5) Lin’s arents, Joy and Phil Mathews, now deceased, lived in nearby Maryville, Tennessee, and her brother David, also deceased, and his wife, Sandy, lived in Bowling Green, Kentucky – where Sandy still lives.
+(5) Lin’s parents, Joy and Phil Mathews, now deceased, lived in nearby Maryville, Tennessee, and her older brother David and his wife, Sandy, both deceased, lived in Bowling Green, Kentucky.
 J.L.’s mother, Emma, deceased, lived in Tellico Plains, Tennessee.
-J.L.’s younger brother, Steve, and his older sister Rose live in Athens, Tennessee, where J.L. was born and raised.
-Despite distances, ours is a warm, connected family – with many relatives in Tennessee and around the Southeast United States.
+J.L.’s younger brother, Steve, is also deceased, but his older sister Rose still lives nearby in Athens, Tennessee, where J.L. was born and raised.
+J.L. and Lin both have many cousins around the U.S. and in Tennessee, and despite distances, ours is a warm, connected family – with many relatives in Tennessee and around the Southeast United States.

 (7) Lin and her husband are strong Christians and are active in a local church in their west Knoxville area.
-Lin enjoys the women’s circle, and, as you might expect, goes to the church’s monthly book group.
+Lin enjoys the women’s circle, and often speaks for Christian groups and churches.

 (8) Lin’s favorite pastimes besides writing and teaching include: reading – especially romances and mysteries, painting and drawing, walking and hiking in the Smoky Mountains nearby, swimming and being around the water, and enjoying the beauty of the outdoors.